-In theatre, Bleu made his Broadway debut in January 2010, assuming the leading role of Usnavi in Lin-Manuel Miranda's In the Heights at the Richard Rodgersand played a limited engagement through to August 2010.
+In theatre, Bleu made his Broadway debut in January 2010, assuming the leading role of Usnavi in Lin-Manuel Miranda's In the Heights at the Richard Rodgers Theatre.
+He played a limited engagement through August 2010.
 He went on to star as Seaweed in Hairspray at The Hollywood Bowl in August 2011, before returning to Broadway in April 2012 to assume the role of Jesus in Godspell at Circle in the Square for the remainder of its Broadway run.
-After appearing in regional productions of Family Shots, Romeo and Juliet: Love Is a Battlefield, and The Dodgers, Bleu took on his first Broadway role as an original company member of Roundabout Theatre Company's world premiere of Holiday Inn, The New Irving Berlin Musical.
-He played the role of Ted Hanover (portrayed famously in the 1942 film by Fred Astaire) and was showered with critical acclaim for his performance and dance skills, in particular.
+After appearing in regional productions of Family Shots, Romeo and Juliet: Love Is a Battlefield, and The Dodgers, Bleu took on his next Broadway role as an original company member of Roundabout Theatre Company's world premiere of Holiday Inn, The New Irving Berlin Musical.
+He played the role of Ted Hanover (portrayed famously in the 1942 film by Fred Astaire) and was showered with critical acclaim for his performance and dance skills in particular.
 The production ran at Studio 54 from September 2016 to January 2017.
 Other stage credits include the roles of Sky in Mamma Mia! at The Hollywood Bowl (July 2017), Don Lockwood in the MUNY production of Singin' in the Rain in St. Louis, Missouri (June to July 2018), and Billy Crocker in Anything Goes at Washington D.C.'s Arena Stage (November to December 2018).